myokit/myokit/docs/source/syntax/model.rst

 All state variables require an initial value to be specified in the model header using the syntax ``component.variable = value``

-Initial values can be numbers or expressions, they can reference other variables as long as these variables are constant in time.
-Make sure to use the fully qualified name when referencing, for example use `c.y` to refer to variable `y` in component `c`.
+Initial values can be numbers or expressions.
+Expressions can make reference to variables as long as they are constant in time.
+References must be made using fully qualified names, for example using ``c.y`` to refer to variable ``y`` in component ``c``.

 Example::